5T33Z0/OC-Little-Translated/Content/12_MMIO_Whitelist/README.md

 OCABC: Valid slides - 0-21, 136-171
 ```

 The three whitelisted regions now show `skip 1`.
 Memory reclaimed dropped from 278,668 KB to 262,276 KB.
 Usable slides dropped from 74 to 58.
-The whitelist made things strictly worse on this board.
+The whitelist made things strictly worse — the firmware on this board does not need runtime access to those regions, so preserving their mappings only costs memory without any benefit.

 Testing the remaining three entries (`0xE0000000`, `0xFC000000`, `0xFE000000`) produced a prohibitory sign — macOS would not boot at all.
-On this Z490 system with an active iGPU, `0xE0000000` is the Intel UHD 630 framebuffer region, which macOS requires devirtualised to initialise the GPU.
-Whitelisting it meant macOS lost access to memory it needs before it can even reach the kernel.
+On this Z490 system with an active iGPU, `0xE0000000` is the Intel UHD 630 framebuffer region.
+Stripping its virtual mapping (devirtualising) is exactly what macOS needs — whitelisting it instead meant macOS lost access to memory it requires to initialise the GPU before the kernel even loads.

 **Conclusion for this system:** all 6 regions must remain devirtualised.
 The MmioWhitelist should stay empty (all entries `Enabled: false`).
-This is the correct outcome for many modern Intel systems.
+This is the correct and expected outcome for many modern Intel systems where the firmware does not require runtime MMIO access post-handoff.

----

 ## Who needs this